Retzilience/beep-beep-machine/README.md

 # beep-beep-machine
 # b.b.m.2 - A Metronome

 b.b.m.2 is a metronome web application designed to help musicians keep a steady tempo while practicing or performing.
-It produces an audible sound at regular intervals, with the number of beats per minute (BPM) being adjustable by the user.
+It produces an audible sound at regular intervals.<br>
+The tool uses HTML, CSS, and JavaScript to render a user interface that includes a large display of the current tempo, buttons to adjust the tempo, and buttons to start/stop/tap the metronome.
+<br><br>
+The CSS code provides a responsive design that adapts to various screen sizes and sets the style for all of the user interface elements.
+The JavaScript code defines variables and functions to manage the behavior of the metronome tool.
+When a user changes the tempo using the +/- buttons or the input field, an event listener triggers a function that updates the tempo and sets an interval for the metronome to play.
+The metronome sound is generated using the Web Audio API, which creates an oscillator object that generates a tone at a specific frequency for a specified duration.
+The user can also tap the "Tap Tempo" button to manually set the tempo by tapping the button in time with the desired beat when tapped with 4 or more consecutive taps in sequence.

 ## Features